bonanyan/embark-rv/docs/source/step1.md

 python convertTestCode.py
 ```
 the default file names are exactly: ``testCode.bin`` (input binary instruction), ``testCode.hex`` (output hexadecimal instruction), and ``program.hex`` (output hex file for Verilog to load into the memory using Verilog system function ``$readmemh()``, in _memory.v"_).

+## Chapter Summary
+After completing Step 01, you can load instructions from ROM.
+You now have a famous PC (program counter) in your hardware.

+Easy, isn't it?
+Let's get to the next easier step--"instruction decode"!